operator-framework/java-operator-sdk/docs/documentation/glossary.md

 - **Secondary Resource** - any resource that the controller needs to manage the reach the desired state represented by the primary resource.
 These resources can be created, updated, deleted or simply read depending on the use case.
-For example, the `Deployment` controller manages `ReplicatSet` instances when trying to realize the state represented by the `Deployment`.
+For example, the `Deployment` controller manages `ReplicaSet` instances when trying to realize the state represented by the `Deployment`.
 In this scenario, the `Deployment` is the primary resource while `ReplicaSet` is one of the secondary resources managed by the `Deployment` controller.
 - **Dependent Resource** - a feature of JOSDK, to make it easier to manage secondary resources.
 A